joloev/katacoda-scenarios/rust-docker/step4.md

 Open it in a text editor like `vim Dockerfile`{{execute}}
 Change to insert mode `i`{{execute}}
-Add the following in the file
+Add the following in the file:

 `FROM rust:latest`{{execute}}